Annette Karmiloff-Smith Thesis Award 2016-2017

 Present position: Postdoctoral fellow, Department of Biomedical and Neuromotor Sciences, Alma Mater Studiorum University of Bologna, Bologna, Italy.

 Title of the Thesis: Pharmacological rescue of dendritic pathology in the Ts65dn mouse model of Down syndrome

 Link to access the online version from the University of Bologna.

 The Executive Board, and the Committee for Fellowships, Education and Training congratulate both winners with their PhD thesis and the T21RS Thesis Award.
-The winners will be asked to present their main findings at the T21RS International Conference 2017 in Chicago (USA).
+The winners presented their main findings at the T21RS International Conference 2017 in Chicago (USA).